Tax

 Portugal has quietly assembled one of the most generous benefit packages in Europe for people under 35.
-Three separate measures — an income-tax exemption, a property-transfer-tax exemption, and a state mortgage guarantee — now stack on top of one another.
+Three separate measures: an income-tax exemption, a property-transfer-tax exemption, and a state mortgage guarantee that now stack on top of one another.
 This guide walks through each, with an interactive calculator so you can see the income-tax saving on your own numbers.

 Exemption is capped at €29,542 (55 × IAS 2026).